Statement: COVID-19 outbreaks at Montfort

 We would like to take this opportunity to thank our Infection Control, Occupational Health and Safety and all members of the Montfort team for their hard work and commitment.

 The Ontario Ministry of Health has defined a COVID-19 outbreak in a public hospital as:

-- Two or more laboratory-confirmed COVID-19 cases (patients and/or staff) within a specified area (unit/floor/service) within a 14-day period where both cases could have reasonably* acquired their infection in the hospital.
+- Two or more laboratory-confirmed COVID-19 cases (patients and/or staff) within a specified area (unit/floor/service) within a 10-day period where both cases could have reasonably* acquired their infection in the hospital.
 (Note that on January 14, 2022, the Ministry announced a change from 14 to 10 days.)

 *Examples of reasonably having acquired infection in hospital include:

 - No obvious source of infection outside of the hospital; or